-Our students rotate through our more than forty practicum sites, located in the Louisville Metro area and Southern Indiana, every eight to sixteen weeks.
+Our students rotate through our more than fifty practicum sites, located in the Louisville Metro area and Southern Indiana, every eight to sixteen weeks.
 By the time they graduate, students will have experienced the rigors and responsibilities of the profession within the context of several different facilities with populations of various ages and communication and swallowing challenges.

 Some of our practicum sites are maintained by or have departmental faculty on their staff.
 In other sites however, practicing speech-language pathologists have agreed to mentor our students in the role of clinical supervisors or preceptors.

 Faculty in Private Practice

 Faculty-based private practices and practicum sites with faculty on staff provide students with a broad spectrum of pediatric and adult experiences, including voice, swallowing, fluency, cognitive, and language evaluations as well as therapy.

 Students gain hands on experience in a number of Kentucky and Indiana hospitals, such as University of Louisville Hospital, Norton Hospital Downtown, Norton Suburban Hospital, Floyd Memorial Hospital, Jewish Hospital, Kosair Children's Hospital, Baptist Health Louisville, Baptist Health LaGrange and its satellites.
 Students gain hands on experience in either the rehabilitative units or in bedside care.

 Several large habilitation/rehabilitation centers also host our students: Frazier Rehabilitation Institute, the KIDS Center, Frazier NeuroRehab, Norton Neuroscience, Kaleidoscope Services, Mattingly Center, Parkway Medical Center, Southern Indiana Rehabilitation Hospital: Bridgepointe Clinic, The Chatter Box, Associates in Pediatric Therapy, NeuroRestorative, Episcopal Church Home, Pathways Brain Injury Program at Christopher East and Christopher East Nursing Home and Home of the Innocents.
 Some of these centers receive patients as extensions of their hospitals stays or on an as-needed basis.
 Some are residential facilities for long-term care of adults or children with severe disorders such as brain injury, cognitive impairment, or neuromuscular impairment.
 Centers range in size and patient population from large to intimate.

 Other Community Agencies